Namibia, Republic of

 It is advised that if relief is available under the DTA, a nil form should still be submitted when payment is made to non-residents.
 The amount of DTA relief claimed should be disclosed on the form submitted.

-No cheques are accepted as a means of payment at Inland Revenue.
+No cheques are accepted as a means of payment at the Namibian Revenue Agency.

 Penalties and interest